Anti-Sacrilege Act: Vote

 Following long and passionate debates, the project was adopted by the Peers' Chamber by 127 votes against 96, then by the deputies by 210 votes against 95.
 The text benefited from the support of the thirteen peers who were also prelates, without whom the death penalty would not have been adopted by the Chambre des pairs.
 The Anti-Sacrilege Act specified that for the sacrilege to be constituted, the act must take place "voluntarily, publicly and by hatred or contempt for religion".

 Impact and evaluation

-The death penalty provision of the law was never applied, but a man named François Bourquin was sentenced to perpetual forced labour for sacrilegial burglary; it was repealed after the 1830 July Revolution, in the first months of King Louis-Philippe's reign.
+The death penalty provision of the law was never applied, but a man named François Bourquin, who was a weaver from Mossans, was sentenced to perpetual forced labour for the sacrilegious burglary of Eucharistic objects from three separate churches; the law was repealed after the 1830 July Revolution, in the first months of King Louis-Philippe's reign.

 Historian Jean-Noël Jeanneney, former president of the Bibliothèque nationale de France (2002–2007), deemed the law "anachronistic" and highlighted the Ultra-Royalists' position of Enlightenment ideas by referring to the idea of non-intervention of the state in religious matters presented by the "Sacrilege" article in Diderot's and d'Alembert's Encyclopédie.